All Episodes

 Their anti-American rhetoric will increase.

-The Democrat primary voter will reject this increased Extremism and look for a consensus builder, somebody who's above the fray.
+The Democrat primary voter will reject this increased extremism and look for a consensus builder, somebody who's above the fray.

 Obama will fit that profile, bring together the left and right in his own party.

-And uh Mr. McCullough's theory is whoever emerges, be it McCain or Rudy or Romney, none of them will have one-tenth the oratory skills of Obama.
+And Mr. McCullough's theory is whoever emerges, be it McCain or Rudy or Romney, none of them will have one-tenth the oratory skills of Obama.

 Exhausted moderates.

-They're tired of the stale toast to be looking for anything exciting.
+They're tired of the stale toast.

-Mind you, moderates by definition don't truly stand for anything, so it doesn't matter what the candidate stands for.
+Mind you, moderates, by definition, don't truly stand for anything, so it doesn't matter what the candidate stands for.

 A point I have long made.

-Moderates can't stand for I mean, they they wait for the consensus to form and join the majority.
+I mean, they wait for the consensus to form and join the majority.

 How does he make me feel?

-And all he makes the case here that all of these groups will find it uh exciting and attractive to vote for somebody brand new on the scene who doesn't look like anybody they've ever seen before, doesn't sound like anybody they can remember seeing in a long time, somebody with hope, somebody can speak, somebody was articulate, and this guy claims to have been following Obama all over the place.
+It makes the case here that all of these groups will find it exciting and attractive to vote for somebody brand new on the scene who doesn't look like anybody they've ever seen before, doesn't sound like anybody they can remember seeing in a long time.

-Now the theory is that Obama's being set up here for the vice presidency.
+Now, the theory is that Obama's being set up here for the vice presidency.

-What's she done?
+Well, what's she done?

 What are her qualifications as compared to Obama's?